Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs

-Our goal is to improve the constant $\eps_d$.
-It is known that there always exists a vertex order with $\eps_d = 1/d$ (see \cite{CW89}), but there is no known algorithm that computes it in subquadratic time.
-Instead we observe that we can relax requirements for the vertex orders.
+One of our goals is to improve the constant $\eps_d$.
+It is known that there always exists a vertex order with $\eps_d = 1/d$ (\cite{CW89}), but there is no known algorithm that computes it in subquadratic time.
+Instead, we observe that we can relax requirements for the vertex orders.
 Namely, it is sufficient to obtain low weighted average instead of maximum over interval representations.
-This enables us to use algorithm given by Corollary \ref{corollary:weighted-average-spanning-path}.
+This enables us to use the algorithm given by Corollary \ref{corollary:weighted-average-spanning-path}.

-As we assumed $G$ to be connected and non-trivial, we know that $\deg(v) \geq 1$ for each $v \in V$.
-We now provide full details.

-\paragraph{Ball encoding.} Let $v^r_1, \ldots, v^r_n$ be a vertex order such that with respect to that order:
+\subparagraph*{Ball encoding.} As we assumed $G$ to be connected and non-trivial, we know that $\deg(v) \geq 1$ for each $v \in V$.
+Let $v^r_1, \ldots, v^r_n$ be a vertex order such that with respect to that order the following holds:

 From Corollary \ref{corollary:weighted-average-spanning-path}, using vertex weights $\alpha(v) = \deg(v) \geq 1$, we know that such an order exists and can be computed (with high probability) in $\Ot{n^{1/d} m}$ time complexity.
 Our algorithm encodes $r$-neighbourhoods using their canonical interval representations with respect to $v^r_1, \ldots, v^r_n$.
 More precisely, we compute sets of intervals $\mathcal{I}^r_v = I(N^r[v])$ for all vertices $v \in V$.